Ennavalle: Production

 The director J. Suresh initially approached Mani Ratnam to produce the film, but Ratnam refused the script.
 He however introduced Suresh to R. Madhavan, who was signed on to play the lead role.
 The film was eventually produced by Sri Sai Deva Productions, a noted Telugu film studio, making their first Tamil film venture.
 Tips Industries also entered the Tamil film industry as the soundtrack producers for the film.

 The film was tentatively titled Sugham, whilst actress Sneha made her debut with the film after calling off schedules for her film, Virumbugiren.
 Telugu comedian Venu Madhav also made his debut in Tamil films with the project.
 The film was shot across locations in Kerala, Chennai, Ooty, Hyderabad and Gopichettipalayam and the filming was completed within 18 days.

 Soundtrack

 The soundtrack was composed by S. A. Rajkumar, with lyrics by Vairamuthu and was released under the Tips label in their Tamil debut.
-Venky of Chennai Online wrote, "Madhavan's first movie in Tamil 'Alai Payuthe' and third, 'Minnale' have good songs but unfortunately his second, 'Ennavale', was a big letdown".
+Venky of Chennai Online wrote, "Madhavan's first movie in Tamil Alai Payuthey and third, Minnale have good songs but unfortunately his second, 'Ennavale', was a big letdown".